FAIL: Flow Matching Adversarial Imitation Learning for Image Generation: Empirical Analysis

 \textbf{Analysis.} The results shows a trade-off between convergence speed and stability of FAIL-PD and FAIL-PG: \begin{enumerate}[leftmargin=*,labelsep=0.5em, topsep=0pt, partopsep=0pt] \item \textbf{Mode-Seeking vs. Manifold Preservation:} Consistent with our analysis, FAIL-PG exhibits aggressive mode-seeking behavior, achieving rapid convergence with a high reward ($ > $ 3.43) within just 50 steps.
 However, this efficiency comes at the cost of stability: as training beyond 450 steps, the policy collapses, suggesting that scalar rewards alone may insufficient to constrain the policy to the flow manifold during extended optimization. \item \textbf{Long-Term Stability:} In contrast, FAIL-PD demonstrates stability.
 While its initial improvement is more gradual, it maintains monotonic improvement well beyond the policy gradient method.
 By step 2,000, FAIL-PD achieves a higher performance (3.4759) without exhibiting signs of collapse.
 This confirms that the dense gradient signal preserves the vector field's structural integrity, allowing for deeper, more robust optimization. \end{enumerate}

 These results suggest that while FAIL-PG is preferable for rapid, compute-efficient adaptation, FAIL-PD is essential for high-fidelity, long-horizon training where stability and peak performance are more important.
-We conduct more visual analysis in Appendix \ref{vis.convergence}.
+To further improve the long-horizon stability of FAIL-PG, we introduce a simple KL masking strategy and provide its ablation in Appendix~\ref{app:kl_masking}.
+Additional visual analysis is provided in Appendix~\ref{vis.convergence}.